awsdocs/amazon-route53-docs/doc_source/domain-update-contacts.md

 ## Updating the Email Address for a Domain When You Can't Access Email at the Old Address<a name="domain-update-contacts-change-email-form"></a>

 When you change the email address for the registrant contact for a domain, the registries for some TLDs require us to get authorization from the registrant contact at the old email address and at the new email address\.
 If you receive an authorization email at the new email address, your TLD requires us to get authorization from both email addresses\.

 If you no longer have access to the old email address, perform the following procedure\.

 **Note**
 You can use this procedure only if the domain is already registered with Route 53\.
-If you're transferring a domain to Route 53 and you can't access email at the email address for the registrant contact, you must work with the current registrar to update the email address\.
+If you're transferring a domain to Route 53 and you can't access email at the email address for the registrant contact, you must work with the current registrar to update the email address\.<a name="domain-update-contacts-change-email-form-procedure"></a>

-****
+**To update the email address for a domain when you can't access email at the old address**

 1. Update settings for the domain to specify the correct email address for the registrant contact\.
 There must be an active change request before an AWS customer support engineer can process the change\.
 For more information, see [Updating Contact Information for a Domain](#domain-update-contacts-basic)\.

+1. If you want to change the email address for the registrant contact for one of the following domains, continue with step 3:

+   \.ac, \.cl, \.com\.ar, \.com\.br, \.com\.sg, \.es, \.fi, \.qa, \.ru, \.se, \.sg, \.sh

+   If you want to change the email address for any other domain, skip to step 7\.

 1. Download the [Change of Registrant Email Form](https://s3.amazonaws.com/AWSCS_CustomerForms/AmazonRegistrarChangeOfRegistrantEmailForm.pdf)\.